 Hard Surface Cleaning

-Finishing out our tests, the Pet Hair metric accounts for the remaining 10% of the total score.
+Finishing out our tests, this metric accounted for the remaining 10% of the total score.
 Conveniently, a nearby pet groomer was more than happy to give us an excess of pet hair for this test, allowing us to weigh out a constant amount of hair for each vacuum.
-We spread out this measured amount of hair, then used the floor roller once again to grind the hair into the carpet.
+We spread out this hair, then used the floor roller once again to grind the hair into the carpet.